rahulmllvrp/tp/docs/DeveloperGuide.md

   * 2a2.
 Use case ends.
 * 2b.
 Invalid vendor index:
   * 2b1.
 System shows error message "The person index provided is invalid".
   * 2b2.
-Use case proceeds, skipping the invalid vendor index.
+Use case ends.
 * 4a.
 Insufficient remaining budget
   * 4a1.
 System shows "The budget of {vendor} exceeds the remaining budget of the party."
-  * Use case ends, no assignments made
+  * Use case ends, no assignments made.
 * 5a.
-Vendor already assigned to event
+Vendor already assigned to event.
   * 5a1.
 System shows "{vendor} has already been assigned to this party."
-  *  Use case ends
+  * Use case ends.

 **Use case UC04: Search vendors by specialty/name and assign to event**